akagr/vim-rudimentary-sessions/README.md

 ## Usage ##

-After installing this plugin, vim will try to save its current state in a file called `.sessions.vim` inside the current directory every time you leave vim.
+After installing this plugin, just use `<leader>sc` to create a session file in the current directory.
+From this point, vim will automatically save session each time you exit vim.
 When you fire up vim from same directory again, it will load your session automatically.

+**Note:** You will to create a session first by the given command give above.
+The session will not be saved automatically if the session file does not exists.

 You also have the following commands to save the session manually should you like to.

-* `<leader>sc` - creates new rudimentary session in the current directory
+* `<leader>sl` - load session if file found in current directory.
+Don't know why you will need this but it is there if you want it.
-* `<leader>ss` - saves current session as rudimentary session in the current directory
+* `<leader>ss` - saves current session in the current directory. maybe I'll automate this command to save everytime the state of vim changes.
+The condition given in note applies here too.